Luton Airport

 busiest airport in the UK.
 It is the fourth-largest airport serving the London area after Heathrow, Gatwick and Stansted, and is one of London's six international airports along with London City and Southend.
-The airport serves as a base for EasyJet, TUI Airways, Ryanair and Wizz Air and previously served as a base for Monarch Airlines until it ceased operations in October 2017.
+The airport serves as a base for easyJet, TUI Airways, Ryanair and Wizz Air and previously served as a base for Monarch Airlines until it ceased operations in October 2017.
 The vast majority of the routes served are within Europe, although there are some charter and scheduled routes to destinations in Northern Africa and Asia.

 History

 Early history

 Luton Municipal Airport was opened on the site on 16 July 1938 by the Secretary of State for Air, Kingsley Wood.
 Situated where the valley of the River Lea cuts its way through the north-east end of the Chiltern Hills, the airport occupies a hill-top location, with a roughly 40 m drop-off at the western end of the runway.
 The airport, which was owned by the Borough of Luton, was considered to be the northern terminal for neighbouring London.

 During the Second World War, the airport was used by the Royal Air Force, fighters of No. 264 Squadron being based there.
 Following the end of the conflict, the site was returned to the local council.
-During 1952, activity at the airport resumed on a commercial basis; a new control tower was opened around this time.
+In 1952 activity at the airport resumed on a commercial basis, a new control tower being opened around this time.

 British aviation company Percival Aircraft had its factory at the airport until the early 1960s.
-From the mid-1960s, executive aircraft have been based at the airport, initially operated by McAlpine Aviation.
+Since the mid-1960s, executive aircraft have been based at the airport, initially operated by McAlpine Aviation.
 These activities have grown and several executive jet operators and maintenance companies are currently based at Luton.

 In the 1960s, Luton Airport played a key role in the development of the package holiday business, in which the popularity of the foreign holiday rose substantially, as the launch of new services had allowed greater numbers of people to travel abroad for the first time.
 Luton became the operating base for several charter airlines, such as Autair (which went on to become Court Line), Euravia (now TUI Airways, following Euravia's change of name to Britannia Airways and subsequent merger with First Choice Airways and TUI rebrand) and Dan-Air.

 By 1969, a fifth of all holiday flights from the UK departed from Luton Airport; during 1972, Luton Airport was the most profitable airport in the country.
 However, Luton suffered a severe setback in August 1974 when major package holiday operator Clarksons and its in-house airline Court Line (which also operated coach links) ceased operations and were liquidated.
 Nevertheless, by 1978, the airport's management initiated an expansion plan as to allow Luton to accommodate as many as 5 million passengers per year.